narrative-io/narrative-jobs/content/en/about/day-in-life-dev.md

 We have code reviews, but they are often too late to give someone meaningful feedback on a design and it’s difficult to know what a series of isolated pull requests are building towards.

-3. Make us commit to a solution and deliver.
+- Make us commit to a solution and deliver.

 Designing in isolation can lead to analysis paralysis with developers spending time going in circles questioning their decisions; when they finally poke their head out to get help, they have to load context into someone else’s head, re-litigate the decisions they have already made, and fight off scope creep.
 The design review process helps us get to approximate consensus so we can start building and iterating.

-4. Document our decisions for our future selves.
+- Document our decisions for our future selves.

 Design reviews serve as great documentation for why something is the way it is and what constraints we were working under when we built it.

--- TODO(mbabic) ask Sami to update the below
 ## A Typical Calendar

 We attempt to